han1475/dotfiles/README.md

 # dotfiles
-Dotfiles providing cumbersome configure details for Arch Linux, Emacs, Zsh, git, etc.
+Dotfiles providing cumbersome configure details for Arch Linux, Emacs, Bash, git, etc.
 ## Tips
 Only tested in the following environment used by me.
 - The latest version of Arch Linux without GUI in WSL2(Windows Subsystem for Linux 2)